THIS EXPEDITION IS NOW FULL AND CLOSED TO ENROLLMENT. CHECK BACK IN OCTOBER FOR THE MAY, 2020 EXPEDITIONS.

 Overview: In partnership with Xavier's Study Abroad, this expedition takes us to the edge of Namibia's Kalahari.
-With Dr. Leon Chartrand as our primary guide and instructor, we live on a 40,000 acre safari ranch for eight days, hosted by the Ritter Family and Ritter Safaris.
-In addition, we visit 1,000 year old human footprints via ATV safaris.
+With Dr. Leon Chartrand as our primary guide and instructor, we live on a 46,000 acre safari ranch for eight of our 16 days, hosted by the Ritter Family and Ritter Safaris.
+In addition, we visit an exclusive, guarded rhino orphanage and observe +2,000 year old human footprints and remains via ATV safaris in the Namib Desert.
 We hike to the top of a massive sand dune and reflect upon the resiliency of life and how it makes a living here.
-We walk with San bushmen on a foot safari to learn about medicinal plants and animal-tracking.
+We walk with Saan bushmen on a foot safari to learn about medicinal plants and animal-tracking.
+We sit quietly in remote tree-stands at sundown and observe animals moving out of the bush towards watering-holes.
 We learn from indigenous Namibians by working alongside them in gardens and with cattle.
-We also will take vehicle safaris to see giraffes and elephants, and stand behind an earthen blind to observe lions feeding.
+We also take vehicle safaris to see giraffes, zebras and elephants, and stand behind an earthen blind to observe lions feeding.

 Enrollment: Max 14 | Adventure Level: 2

-Security Deposit: To secure spot, a $1000 nonrefundable deposit is due Jan 8, 2018, but the earlier deposit is submitted the better, as spaces are limited.
+Security Deposit: To secure spot, an $800 nonrefundable deposit is due Jan 8, 2019, but the earlier deposit is submitted the better, as spaces are limited and will fill up fast!
 Also, note deposit is included within Program Fee.
-Once deposit is applied, $1000 will be deducted from Program Fee listed below.
+Once deposit is applied, $800 will be deducted from Program Fee listed below.

-Costs: $6,328 Program Fee is all inclusive.
-It includes 6 credit hours of tuition, which is approximately ~$2,778 ($463/hr x 6 hrs) + $3,550 all inclusive travel, which includes commercial airfare, lodging, ground transportation, safaris, lion-feeding, Khoisan/San guide fees, wildlife preserve fees, meals, beverages, travel insur., etc. Note: 2018 costs are approximate.
-Estimates based on 2017 increases/year and are subject to +/- 1% change.
+Costs: $6,428 Total Program Fee is all inclusive (includes all travel costs and tuition).
+It includes 6 credit hours of tuition, which is approximately ~$2,778 ($463/hr x 6 hrs) + $3,650 all inclusive travel, which includes commercial airfare, lodging, ground transportation, safaris, lion-feeding, Khoisan/San guide fees, rhino orphanage, wildlife preserve fees, meals, beverages, travel insur., etc. Note: 2019 costs are approximate.
+Estimates based on 2018 prices with expected travel/tuition increases and are subject to +/- 3% change.
 Security deposit will be deducted from total Program Fee amount once deposit is submitted.

 What courses are offered?